erizov/Professor/semester_8/lecture_54_data_modeling/data_lakes/README.md

 ### Application

-5. Can you implement Data Lakes from memory without looking at the code?
+5.Information you implement Data Lakes from memory without looking at the code?
 6. What real-world problem could you solve using Data Lakes?

 ### Debugging

-7. What are the most common mistakes when implementing Data Lakes?
+7. What are the most common mContentkes when implementing Data Lakes?
-8. How would you test your Data Lakes implementation?
+8. How would you test your Data Lakes deployment?

 **Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!

-## Algorithm Visualization
+## ATechniqueVisualDatasetion

 *Visual diagram for Data Lakes would be added here* *Consider using online visualization tools or drawing step-by-step execution*